noxxxxxxxx/docker/README.md

 ## MySQL container

-before you start mysql container, you need modify mysql root password
+Before you start mysql container, you need modify mysql root password

+1. Support remote connect
+    - If you want to connect MySql container from remote, you can uncomment the code from `nginx.conf`

 ## Jenkins container